chocolatey/docs/input/en-us/quick-deployment/setup/index.md

 > :memo: **NOTE**
 >
-> Upon first booting the environment in ESXi 6.7 the mouse will not be available to the VM when using the HTML modal console control.
-You will need to use rather RDP or VMRC (VMWare Remote Console) to access the VM and install VMWare Tools.
+> Upon first booting the environment in ESXi with the HTML modal console control, the mouse will not be available to the VM.
+> We recommend you use either RDP or VMRC (VMWare Remote Console) to access the VM initially and install VMWare Tools.
 > Once VMWare Tools is installed, the mouse and other advanced VM functionality will be made available to the VM.

 ### Platform: VMware (VMDK file)